1umisade/test2/Documentation/OEC.md

 </p>
 <div align="center">
 <div style="display:inline-block; max-width:900px;">
-  The oxygen-evolving complex is the Mn<sub>4</sub>CaO<sub>5</sub> cluster within photosystem II.
-It is the very molecule that<br> binds and de-electronises water to provide electrons for the photosynthetic electron transfer chain.
-Water de-electronation also<br> results in release of protons and O₂ inside the thylakoids.
+The oxygen-evolving complex is an Mn<sub>4</sub>CaO<sub>5</sub> cluster within photosystem II.
+It is the very molecule that<br>
+binds and de-electronises water to provide electrons for the photosynthetic electron transfer chain.
+<br> Water de-electronation also results in release of protons and O₂ inside the thylakoids.
 </div>
 </div>